 The Biology department recommends MAT 145 (Calculus for the Life Sciences; 3 credits) or MAT 161 (Calculus I; 4 credits).
 MAT 143 (Brief Calculus; 3 credits) is also acceptable.
-You must meet the necessary prerequisites or obtain a minimum score on the Math Placement Exam to enroll in a calculus class.
+You must meet the necessary pre-requisites or obtain a minimum score on the Math Placement Exam to enroll in a calculus class.
 Visit the Math Department website to take the exam.
 If you receive a score of 3 or lower on the placement exam, you must take MAT 115 (Algebra, Functions, and Trigonometry) or MAT 131 (Precalculus) as preparation for Calculus (MAT 143 or MAT 145).
 If you receive a score of 4 or above, you can enroll directly into MAT 143 or MAT 145.
 You must score a 5 to enroll into MAT 161 or take the pre-requisite of MAT 131.

 The recommended Physics sequence is PHY 130 & PHY 140.
-Students may substitute the PHY 170 & PHY 180 sequence, but PHY 130 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a
+Students may substitute the PHY 170 & PHY 180 sequence, but PHY 130 may not be used as a prerequisite for PHY 180 and PHY 170 may not be used as a prerequisite for PHY 140.

-$^{\triangle}$ Students using BIO 409 to fill this requirement must be aware that using three credits in a required Biology course (section VI A) will not also count as three credits towards a Biology elective (section VI B).
+$^{\triangle}$ Students using BIO 409 to fill this requirement must be aware that using three credits in a required Biology course (section V - A) will not also count as three credits towards a Biology elective (section V - B).
 Check with your academic advisor if you are unsure of credit usage.
+A maximum of 8 combined credits from BIO 409 & 491 may be applied to the total BIO elective credits.